IAlkhovik/Alkhovik/README.md

 ## Projects:

+### Spring Boot + Jpa Website (January 2024-Ongoing): [https://github.com/IAlkhovik/Web-Database](https://github.com/IAlkhovik/Web-Database)

+This is an ongoing project for the development of the following skills: Spring Boot, HTML, Jpa, Hibernate, and Bootstrap.
+This project is a website which connects to a local MySQL database which stores People (id, name, age, occupation) objects.
+A user is able to add and remove a Person object from the database and search through the database by id, last name, or simply see all entries.

 ### For The People (Aug 2022 - May 2023): [https://github.com/IAlkhovik/For-The-People](https://github.com/IAlkhovik/For-The-People)

 This is repository containing a project, coded in Flutter and using Google Firebase, developed for Mamie Harper of Carrie's Closet.
 This is a mobile application designed to promote business exposure.
 It was developed using a 2-week sprint Agile workplan and used GitHub for collaboration and version control.